PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 ## Raising exceptions

 You may need to stop your step immediately.
-You can use the normal `exit` function available in bash to quit the step prematurely.
+You can use the normal `exit` function available in Bash to quit the step prematurely.

 ```bash
   echo "Exiting now!"
 1>&2